trinodb/trino/docs/src/main/sphinx/installation/cli.rst

     - Sets the username for :ref:`cli-username-password-auth`.
 Defaults to your operating system username.
 You can override the default username, if your cluster uses a different username or authentication mechanism.
+  * - ``--extra-credential``
+    - Sets the extra credential keys, multiple extra credential keys can be used with format ``--extra-credential 'extra-credential-name=admin' --extra-credential 'extra-credential-password=password'``

 .. _cli-tls: